A species in the genus CORONAVIRUS causing upper and lower RESPIRATORY TRACT INFECTIONS. It shares the receptor used by the SARS VIRUS.

 ... coronavirus 512 Rhinacovirus Rhinolophus bat coronavirus HKU2 Setracovirus Human coronavirus NL63 NL63-related bat coronavirus ...
 Duvinacovirus Human coronavirus 229E Luchacovirus Lucheng Rn rat coronavirus Minacovirus Mink coronavirus 1 Ferret coronavirus ...
 T14 Sunacovirus Suncus murinus coronavirus X74 Tegacovirus Alphacoronavirus 1 Canine coronavirus Feline coronavirus Human CCoV- ...
 Both types of Alphacoronavirus 1, feline coronavirus (FCoV) and canine coronavirus (CCoV), are known to exist in two serotypes ...

 Jenet was notified by her doctor that he mis-read the results of the test and she instead tested positive for Coronavirus NL63 ...
-Michaelson Jenet serves as vice chair of House Public Healthcare and Human Services and the Legislative Audit Committee.
-She ...
+Michaelson Jenet serves as Chair of House Public and Behavioral Healthcare and Human Services Committee.
+She also serves on the ...
 "Coronavirus Outbreak: Dafna Michaelson Jenet, Colorado State Representative, Tests Positive".
 2020-03-19.
 Retrieved 2020-03-23 ...
 "Colorado lawmaker tests positive for coronavirus, but it's not COVID-19 » The Colorado Sun".
 The Colorado Sun.
 2020-03-19. ...

 Information about the six types of coronaviruses including MERS-CoV and SARS-CoV. ...
 People around the world commonly get infected with human coronaviruses 229E, NL63, OC43, and HKU1. ...
 Human coronaviruses were first identified in the mid-1960s.
 The seven coronaviruses that can infect people are:.
 Common human ...
 HKU1 (beta coronavirus).
 Other human coronaviruses. *MERS-CoV (the beta coronavirus that causes Middle East Respiratory ...